hks0/100-days-of-code/log.md

 Not much coding today..
 Able to double up on day 4 though.

 Did check a bit of HTML and CSS before I start looking at JS.
 Basically now I am organizing my Day 4.

+### Day 4 (Jan 12)

+Expecting around 8 hours today (maybe split 50/50 coding/research, respectively)

+Some topics to explore:
+- HTML & CSS first.
+Perhaps the Design and Build Websites book.
+- JS.
+This is the goal, but want to understand the basics first.
+I have numerous textbooks to check out, which should be plenty.